-- 29. The mission statement signifies important directional changes in CAREC's approach going forward.
+29. The mission statement signifies important directional changes in CAREC's approach going forward.
 First, it envisages CAREC as an open and inclusive "platform" where member countries and development partners come together to plan regional cooperation initiatives.
 As stated in para.
-25, in addition to the six existing official development partners, the new CAREC will be open to new partners willing to contribute to its mission and objectives. - 30.
-Second, the mission statement cements the intent for CAREC to pursue a "projects++" approach.
+25, in addition to the six existing official

+30. Second, the mission statement cements the intent for CAREC to pursue a "projects++" approach.
 Under this approach, CAREC's historical emphasis on regional projects will be complemented with a framework for policy dialogue and knowledge cooperation on the one hand, and promoting people-to-people contacts on the other, as part of a holistic and encompassing strategy to deepen regional integration.